univention/guardian/README.md

   layout and design concepts not yet implemented.
 - [`docs/policy-bundles.md`](docs/policy-bundles.md) — how to author and register
   your own policies from another app or package.
+- [`docs/endpoint-access.md`](docs/endpoint-access.md) — how a service reaches the
+  endpoint from a container, an App Center app or an N4K pod.
 - [`README.dev.md`](README.dev.md) — building, testing and releasing the package
   (internal developer workflows).